AryanERTash/NEXUS/README.md

 - Join our workshops and hackathons
 - Contribute to open-source projects
 - Attend industry guest lectures
-- Participate in AI/ML competitions
+- Participate in technical competitions

 ### For Faculty
 - Mentor student projects